ldeso/blitz/README.md

 ## Features

+**Fast and intuitive controls**

-  - Defaults to 5+3 Fischer timing (5 minutes + 3 seconds per move).
+  - Made for blitz: defaults to 5+3 Fischer timing (5 minutes + 3 seconds per move)
-  - Total time and increment can be set by horizontal and vertical dragging.
+  - Fast: time and increment are set by horizontal and vertical dragging
+  - Responsive: haptic feedback is enabled by setting the ringtone on vibrate
-  - The back action pauses or resets the clock.
+  - Intuitive: back gestures pause and reset the clock

+**Robust time implementation**

+  - Robust: tested with 100% code coverage
+  - Precise: uses the most precise time source available on the device
+  - FIDE-compliant: 5+3 Fischer timing starts at 5:03 (not 5:00)

+**Secure and privacy-friendly**

+  - Privacy-friendly: no ads, no permissions
+  - Free: open source with reproducible builds
+  - Secure: enforces Android 14 security improvements

 ## Install